microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 // These flags are also defined via Windows.h.
 #if 0
 // These flags are equivalent to the classic 4-bit indexed colors in VT via SGR.
-// However, the order of blue and red bits are swapped.
-You can use the following C code to switch back and forth between
+// However, the position of the blue and red bits are swapped.
 #define FOREGROUND_BLUE            0x0001 // Text color contains blue.
 #define FOREGROUND_GREEN           0x0002 // Text color contains green.
 #define FOREGROUND_RED             0x0004 // Text color contains red.